nasa/Common-Metadata-Repository/search-app/docs/api.md

   }}]
 ```
 #### <a name="generic-association-update-details"></a> Update Association details
  Associations are created for specific revisions of two concepts by deafult the most current revision.
 Associating two concepts then changing the association-details will override the previous association data.
-A simple workaround is to create new revisions of both concepts then create a new association between the two revised concepts.
-When searching for the concepts using the all_revisions parameter will show both of the associations for that particular revision.
+To create a new association but, maintain the old association in the revision history, create new revisions of both concepts then create a new association between the two revised concepts.
+When searching for the concepts using the "all_revisions" parameter will show all of the associations for each particular revision of the concept.

 #### <a name="generic-association-search"></a> Searching For Associated Concepts
-Associations can be queried by searching for one of the assocaited concepts using either the JSON and UMM_JSON formats.
+Associations can be queried by searching for one of the assocaited concepts using either the JSON or UMM_JSON format.
 The "associations" field, contains a list of concepts associated to the concept that was searched for grouped by concept-type.
 The "association-details" field contains association details if they were included for the particular association.
 In the example case, a grid (GRD1200000000-PROV1) has been associated to another grid with association details(GRD1200000001-PROV1), as well as a service option (SO1200000001-PROV1) without any association details.

 __Example__